triet228/animated-chart/README.md

-# Leverage branch
+# Retirement branch

-This branch specifically focus on race between stocks until bankruptcy
+This branch focus on retirement phase